sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 - Wraps an outside source of events (i.e., WebSocket)
 - Sagas can take rom Event Channel
 - Event Channel converts events into take able actions and emits them

+## Testing Redux Saga Application

+- Tests need to avoid making real AJAX calls
+- Effects do not do anything unless run by Redux Saga
+- Call effect must be used instead of yielding directly to API methods

+### Testing: Official/Standard Method (Unit Tests)

+- Saga is executed as plain generator
+- Tests pass mock values to next()
+- Structure of effects is tested against expected values
+- Store is never used

+### Testing: Alternative Method (End-to-End Tests)

+- Mock store and application state are created
+- Entire saga is run from beginning to end
+- At completion, new state is compared to expected value
+- APIs must be injected as dependencies

+### Comparison: Official (Unit Test) vs Alternative (End-to-End Test)

+- Standard Method (unit test):
+  - Requires that call be used for functions
+  - Cannot test application state against expected values
+  - Outside APIs can be imported with no special considerations
+  - Tests are brief and simple to set up
+  - Test fails if yielded effects do not match expected values
+- Alternative Method (e2e test):
+  - Call usage recommended but not required
+  - Can test application state against expected values
+  - Any outside APIs must be injected as dependencies
+  - Tests are complex and require preparation of mock store and PIs
+  - Test fails if final application state does not match expected values

 ## Redux-saga Advantages